Using the TILT Framework

 These gains were even more pronounced with first-generation and historically underserved populations, as the intervention demystifies both the learning process and how the assignment would benefit students in the class and beyond.
 A later study connected these benefits to persistence: students who developed more academic confidence and sense of belonging in their first-year courses were also more likely to be retained (Recent findings, 2019).

 Online students, who have less access to spontaneous discussion about assignments, may especially benefit from transparent course design when these methods are used throughout the course.
-Transparent teaching methods, such explicitly communicating assignment expectations, naming criteria for success, and encouraging “interactive transparency,” where students have space to ask questions and converse with the instructor and other studentscan reinforce understanding and improve outcomes (Howard et al., 2020; Kirschner, 2021).
+Transparent teaching methods, such as explicitly communicating assignment expectations, naming criteria for success, and encouraging “interactive transparency,” where students have space to ask questions and converse with the instructor and other studentscan reinforce understanding and improve outcomes (Howard et al., 2020; Kirschner, 2021).
 Online instructors can invite this kind of transparent asynchronous conversation through open discussion boards or shared documents for questions about the course.

 Applying the Transparency Framework